northeastern-rc/rc-public-documentation/docs/source/hardware/lowpriorityFAQ.rst

 submitting jobs to your private partition, any low priority jobs currently running on your servers will be killed and sent back to the queue.
 You will retrieve your server(s) within approximately 30s.

-**6. Will the software that my group use exclusively on our server(s) be available on other servers?**
+**6. Will the software that my group uses exclusively on our server(s) be available on other servers?**

 Yes, all software used in the private partitions is available on all servers.
 Software that is restricted to a particular group’s license will remain restricted to members of that group, but they will be able to use that